Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 (R.) LORD, HEAR OUR PRAYER.

-2. That there may be an increase of priestly and religious vocations who will give witness to the Christian faith radically.
+4. That bishops, priests and deacons may be tireless messengers of the Gospel to the ends of the earth and that there may be an increase in priestly and religious vocations who will give witness to the Christian faith radically.
 We pray: (R.)

 (Other prayers may be added.)